rorre/pbp_django_auth/README.md

             }, status=401)
     ```

-This view will set cookies to the user and allow authenticated requests with @login_required decorator.
+This view will set cookies to the user and allow authenticated requests with `@login_required` decorator.

+### Flutter's Part

-To use this package, modify application root widget to provide the CookieRequest library to all child widgets.
+To use the package, modify application root widget to provide the CookieRequest library to all child widgets.

 For example, if the previous MaterialApp initialization was: